zenmcmillan/News/README.md

 ## Abstract

 Application uses an API to fetch news article data.
 The user can view a snippet of the article on the home page and click the title for more details.
-They will navigated to a page that includes more information including the link to the full article
+They will be navigated to a page that includes more information including the link to the full article

 ### Application link: